PURPOSE

-Ruth C. and Morton F. Wallerstein established the Morton F. Scholarship Fund at the University of Virginia in 1973 to foster interest and research in Virginia local government.
+Ruth C. and Morton L. Wallerstein established the Morton L. Wallerstein Scholarship Fund at the University of Virginia in 1973 to foster interest and research in Virginia local government.
 The program is a collaborative initiative between the Virginia Municipal League, the University of Virginia’s Weldon Cooper Center for Public Service, and the UVA Internship Placement program.
 Advancing the capacities of these organizations to be data-driven, innovative, and impactful is central to the mission of the Weldon Cooper Center and to the Virginia Municipal League.

 Program Structure